aleshaleksey/fansys23/14-poisons-and-diseases.md

 #### Duration
 By default, the conditions caused by a poison last for a week, while damage persists until it is healed by some means (for example by resting).
 The effects of some poisons (notably food poisoning) last for a day, while the effects of some particularly vile poisons are permanent.

+#### Onset
+Poisons can be fast acting or slow acting.
+Unless stated otherwise, a poison acts at the start of an entity's next turn, unless its mode of application is ingestion, in which case, the poison acts within an hour.
+Monster venom is fast acting when unrefined.
+Purified monster venom can be fast or slow acting.
+The speed is written as "immediate", or a given duration (eg, "10 minutes").
+In this case the duration is the delay after an entity is "poisoned" that the poison takes effect.

 #### Mode of Application
 Poisons are generally most effective inside of the body.
 Some poisons are better at getting inside the body than others.
 The modes, listed by dominance, are: